 The law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities, and the government generally enforced these provisions.
 The government took action to investigate and punish those responsible for violence or abuses against persons with disabilities.
 The government generally implemented laws and programs to provide persons with disabilities access to education, employment, the judicial system, and health services.
 The law on disabilities states that children with separate educational needs must have equal opportunity in accessing education.
-Some human rights groups considered the SAR’s disability law too limited and that its implementation did not promote equal opportunities.
-The Social Welfare Department provided training and vocational rehabilitation services to assist persons with disabilities, offered subsidized resident-care services for persons deemed unable to live independently, offered preschool services to children with disabilities, and provided community support services for persons with mental disabilities, their families, and other residents interested in improving their mental health.
+Some human rights groups reported the SAR’s disability law was too limited and that its implementation did not promote equal opportunities.
+The Social Welfare Department provided training and vocational rehabilitation services to assist persons with disabilities, offered subsidized resident-care services for persons considered unable to live independently, offered preschool services to children with disabilities, and provided community support services for persons with mental disabilities, their families, and other local residents.

 The government generally implemented laws and programs to provide persons with disabilities access to information, communications, and buildings, although there were reports of some restrictions.
 The law calls for improved building access and provides for sanctions against those who discriminate.

 No laws criminalize consensual same-sex sexual conduct between adults.
 While the SAR has laws that ban discrimination on the grounds of race, sex, disability, and family status, no law prohibits companies or individuals from discriminating on grounds of sexual orientation or gender identity.
-There are also no laws that specifically aid in the prosecution of bias-motivated crimes against members of the lesbian, gay, bisexual, transgender, queer, or intersex (LGBTQI+) community.
-Lawmakers expressed both strong support for, and strong opposition to, LGBTQI+ rights.
-LGBTQI+ activists reported that they considered the courts to be the primary avenue to secure LGBTQI+ rights and viewed the courts as impartial in decisions on LGBTQI+ issues.
+There are also no laws that specifically aid in the prosecution of bias-motivated crimes against members of the lesbian, gay, bisexual, transgender, or intersex community.
+In October a gay man sued the government because public housing rules did not allow his male spouse, whom he married overseas, to live with him because the rules only recognize opposite-sex partners as spouses.

 Section 7.
 Worker Rights